 To enlighten and delight you here are some things I’ve heard about HECS debt over the past few years:

 As true, false and laughable as some of these statements may be, this is all I heard.
 Even researching prior to writing this article, I was shocked to find little information on HECS debt after the sign-up stage.

 Now here are some things I now know that I wish I knew earlier:

 Now the second last dot point may seem to be the most obvious one of all, however we all know how much we paid for our course, and there’s no interest, so why would we think to check how much we owe unless we thought we had a killer year paying it off?

-When I did go in and check my HECS debt, the last thing I expected to see was that it had increased by over $6,000 in the five years I had been out of university as a result of CPI.
-This, I was none the wiser to.
+When I did go in and check my HECS debt, the last thing I expected to see was that it had increased by over $10,000 in the five years I had been out of university as a result of CPI and a 25% loan fee, This, I was none the wiser to.